meshtastic/meshtastic/docs/software/settings/power.md

 Wait number of seconds for Bluetooth - Power management state machine option.
 See the [power page](/docs/software/other/power) for details.
 0 for default of 1 minute

-### is_always_powered

-If the device is plugged into the wall (not from battery), you may consider using this setting to always keep the device from sleeping.
-This is a useful setting if you are on ESP32 and using the Wifi options.

 ## Examples

 <Tabs